 This policy is made freely available to current and prospective parents in the school office and is on the school website under 'Policies'.
-We ensure that both prospective and current parents are aware of the Safeguarding Children Policy: prospective parents are referred to it in the first letter replying to an inquiry about the school and in the information supplement to the prospectus; current parents are reminded of it on an annual basis via the school newsletter.
+We ensure that both prospective and current parents are aware of the Safeguarding Children Policy: All prospective parents are sent a prospectus and information booklet, including a clear indication of how they can access the Safeguarding Policy or request a copy; current parents are reminded of it on an annual basis via the school newsletter.
 Copies of the policy are available on request.
 This policy applies to all aspects of the school and to all pupils, whether in normal school time, or during out of school care sessions.
 School trips are also included within this policy.